 Overview

 Broadcasters (also called Integrators) — partners that create user orders on-chain on behalf of their users, wallets, or marketplaces.
+They broadcast user intents into the Bron network and receive a front-end fee per executed order.
+Each broadcaster must be registered in the BroadcasterRegister smart contract and approved by the Bron DAO before creating any orders.Registration

-Registration is a two-step process: the broadcaster funds a BRON deposit and submits a request, then the DAO accepts it.
+Registration is a two-step process: the broadcaster funds a BRON deposit and submits a request, then the DAO accepts it.1.
+Submit a registration request

-After the call, the broadcaster status becomes PENDING.
+PENDING.
 BRON tokens are locked in the contract; if the DAO rejects the request, they are returned automatically.
 The broadcaster can also call cancelBroadcasterRegistration() while still in PENDING to back out and reclaim the deposit.

 2. DAO approval

-The Bron DAO reviews the request and calls registerBroadcasterResponse(broadcaster, isAccepted).
+The Bron DAO reviews the request and callsregisterBroadcasterResponse(broadcaster, isAccepted).
 On acceptance, status becomes ACTIVE and createOrder calls become possible.
 Until that point, createOrder reverts with BR_INVALID_STATUS.

 3. Manage the BRON balance

-Every createOrder deducts a fixed amount of BRON (bronTokenOrderCreationCost) from the broadcaster balance.
+EverycreateOrder deducts a fixed amount of BRON (bronTokenOrderCreationCost) from the broadcaster balance.
 Top-up and withdrawal:

-If the BRON balance falls below bronTokenOrderCreationCost, the next createOrder reverts with BR_INVALID_PARAMS.
+bronTokenOrderCreationCost, the next createOrder reverts with BR_INVALID_PARAMS.

 Order creation